loveencounterflow/FLOWMATIC/README.md

 * the value for `target_item` must be the same for all rows referring to the same term.

 This leads us to a generalization: what if we didn't use a target *item* but a target *term*?
-That would allow us to notate *both* consequences *and* conditions as vectors in a unified fashion.
-Moreover, let's introduce the concept of a 'phrase', which we define as the **sequence of terms that lead from (conjunctions of) conditions (and optional intermediaries) to consequences**.
-In the below table, we have added a nonsense `term:99` to show that **phrases may overlap in their consequences**; this is the effect of disjunctions:
+That would allow us to notate *both* consequents *and* conditions as vectors in a unified fashion.
+Moreover, let's introduce the concept of a 'phrase', which we define as the **sequence of terms that lead from (conjunctions of) conditions (and optional intermediaries) to consequents**.
+In the below table, we have added a nonsense `term:99` to show that **phrases may overlap in their consequents**; this is the effect of disjunctions:

 ```
 ( a ∨ b ) ⇒ d